How Follow the Sun Model helps you Deliver 24/7 Global Support

 How Freshdesk can Help you Implement Follow the Sun Model

 Customer service software can be a great asset for companies that are catering to a global customer base.
-With challenges like collaboration and communication complicating the ‘Follow the Sun’ model, a ticketing system like Freshdesk can make it easy for teams sitting in different locations to stay on the same page.
+With challenges like collaboration and communication complicating the ‘Follow the Sun’ model, a free ticketing system can make it easy for teams sitting in different locations to stay on the same page.
 Here are some features that make Freshdesk a great fit for global customer service:

 #1 Shared ownership: